Angry Birds: Television adaptations

 On 9 June 2018, a series titled Angry Birds BirLd Cup was released on YouTube.
-It follows two teams (Team Red & Team Chuck) of rambunctious kids ready to put their soccer skills to the test.
+It follows two teams (Team Red and Team Chuck) of rambunctious kids ready to put their soccer skills to the test.
 With Everton stars Wayne Rooney, Dominic Calvert-Lewin, Tom Davies, and Cenk Tosun on hand to lend their expertise and officiate the competition, the two teams will go head to head in a series of soccer-centric challenges to earn points.
 The team that scores the most points will claim the illustrious BirLd Cup, and BirLdwide acclaim.

-On 3 October 2018, a series titled Angry Birds Zero Gravity was released on YouTube.
+On 3 October 2018, a short, three-episode series titled Angry Birds Zero Gravity was released on YouTube.

 On 17 November 2018, a series titled Angry Birds on the Run was released on YouTube.
-The series focuses on the birds being sent to the real world on a girl's phone causing mayhem while the pigs are looking for them.
+The series focuses on the birds being sent to the real world from a girl's phone, causing mayhem while the pigs are looking for them.

 In late 2018, Rovio announced that a new, long-form Angry Birds television series titled Angry Birds: Summer Madness is in production and was originally set for release in 2021 on Netflix.
 It was pushed and was released in January 2022.
 It focuses on Red, Stella, Bomb, and Chuck as teenagers in summer camp causing mayhem with their teacher being the Mighty Eagle.

 On 1 June 2019, a series titled Angry Birds MakerSpace was released on YouTube.
 It features the birds and pigs working together in a shared workspace.

 On 18 January 2020, a series titled Angry Birds Slingshot Stories was released on YouTube.
 It features structures from the original Angry Birds game and shows the birds and pigs' life outside the levels.

 On 31 August 2020, a new series titled Angry Birds Bubble Trouble was released on Amazon Freetime Unlimited and YouTube.
 It shows Red, Chuck, Bomb, Silver, and Stella in their Dream Blast designs having fun and dreaming.

-Film adaptations
+On 6 June 2023, a new long-form television series titled Angry Birds Mystery Island was announced, which was released on Amazon Prime Video and Amazon Kids+ on 21 May 2024.
+The series focus on a new group of Hatchlings, trying to survive on an uncharted island.

+Films

-A 3D computer-animated film adaptation, The Angry Birds Movie, was released on 20 May 2016 which fully anthropomorphizes the characters for the first time in franchise history, giving them limbs and voices.
+An animated film adaptation, The Angry Birds Movie, was released on 20 May 2016 which fully anthropomorphizes the characters for the first time, giving them limbs and voices.
 Developed, produced and financed by Rovio Entertainment, it is animated by Sony Pictures Imageworks and distributed worldwide by Sony Pictures Entertainment under their Columbia Pictures banner.
 It is directed by animation veterans Clay Kaytis and Fergal Reilly in their directorial debut.
 Jon Vitti wrote the film's screenplay, and John Cohen and Catherine Winder served as the producers.
 Rovio also hired David Maisel, former executive producer of Marvel Studios films such as Iron Man, to be the executive producer of its feature-length films.